vrischmann/kcm/README.md

 * `remove` command
 * `complete` command and completion scripts for fish (and maybe bash/zsh if I care to do it)
+* wrapper command to call the Kafka scripts like `kafka-topics.sh` without having to provide the correct zookeeper address.
 * ??